|

 Such are the main arguments used by those who seek to support the view that

-this passage represents eternal
+this passage represents

-ages rather than the millennial age.
-It has
+eternal ages rather than the millennial age.

-been observed that strong men have presented strong arguments
+been observed that strong men have presented strong

-which, in turn
+arguments which, in turn

-have been refuted by equally Strong men who hold a different view.
-In the
+have been refuted by equally Strong men

-presentation of argument and rebuttal is there any solution to
+light of this presentation of argument and rebuttal is there any solution to

-the problem?
-An examination of some of the
+An examination of some of the statements made concerning the

 new Jerusalem may help us arrive at a solution.